In this post, I’m going to tell you exactly how you can have your carpet to tile transitions so they are flush, smooth, and even.

 First of all, what does a perfect tile transition look like?
 In my book, it should involve these three things:

-- Tile and carpet should be the same, or similar, heights
+- The tile and carpet should be the same, or similar, heights

 - The transition should be directly under a doorway (if applicable)